 - The DSL takes lead responsibility for our school's child protection and wider safeguarding arrangements.
-This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns. - In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary on head@tewincowper.herts.sch.uk - When the DSL is absent, please contact school's Deputy DSL(s) kfairhall@tewincowper.herts.sch.uk
+This includes online safety and understanding our filtering and monitoring processes on school devices and school networks to keep pupils safe online. - During term time, the DSL will be available during school hours for staff to discuss any safeguarding concerns.
+When the DSL is absent, staff are directed to speak to the DDSL.

+- In the event that non-urgent matters arise out of school hours, our DSL can be contacted, if necessary (via dsl@furneuxp.herts.sch.uk or head@furneuxp.herts.sch.uk or nblakeman@furneuxp.herts.sch.uk). - When the DSL is absent, please contact school's Deputy DSL(s) (Norma Blakeman nblakeman @furneuxp.herts.sch.uk). - If the school's DSL and deputies are not available or cannot be reached, an email can be sent to dsl@furneuxp.herts.sch.uk.
+This inbox is monitored during the school holidays.